 Queues make you roll your eyes

 When you first set out, you're prepared for the wait.
 After all, some of the best things to see are quite busy.
 Queuing is inevitable in many locations and sometimes the queues will be quite sizeable.
-Whilst you can often reduce the wait with fast track passes, if you are on a long term journey this may not always be financially viable for you.
+Whilst you can often reduce the wait with fast track passes, if you are on a long term journey this may not always be financially feasible for you.

 When you're excited, the wait generally tends to pass quickly.
 You can chat to a friend, check your phone or even day dream about travel.
 However, when you become a little travel weary, the idea of having to queue may often be the turn off needed in order to skip a certain attraction.